 Microbial communities modulate nutrient transformation and storage in ecosystems.
-However, biogeochemical approaches (e.g., stable isotope probing) always focus on process, pools, and fluxes, whereas molecular techniques (genomics, transcriptomics, proteomics, metabolomics) usually focus on individual or community diversity, composiiton, and community structure.
+However, biogeochemical approaches (e.g., stable isotope probing) always focus on process, pools, and fluxes, whereas molecular techniques (genomics, transcriptomics, proteomics, metabolomics) usually focus on individual or community diversity, composition, and community structure.
 I am trying to combine the two approaches to improve our understanding of microbial processes (shifts, turnover, evolution, etc.) that control biogeochemical cycling in soils.
-My research centers on microbial community responses and microbial-mediated processes controlling carbon and nutrient cycling, feedbacks of biosphere, and their effects on ecosystem functions, especially under the increasing climate change (i.e., warming, drought, etc).
+My research centers on microbial community responses and microbial-mediated processes controlling carbon and nutrient cycling feedbacks of biosphere, and their effects on ecosystem functions, especially under the increasing climate change (i.e., warming, drought, etc).
+These techniques can also be applied to agricultural ecosystems, especially in the plant-soil interactions, to improve crop production, increase nutrients, and reduce potential environmental pollution.

 Major research interests: